UP | HOME

 1. Blocking calls are the easiest to handle and are preferred unless performance requirements dictate otherwise

-2. Assuming that you want to call the service from callback_handler
+2. Assume that you want to call the service from callback

 Non-blocking

-1. For non-blocking service calls you need to implement logic that periodically checks the result of the future returned by call_async
+1. For non-blocking service calls you need to implement logic that periodically checks the result of the future returned by service_client.call_async

 2. The logic that checks the result should be in a timer that checks the .done() status of the future.

-3. In this pattern, the work is being divided up (by you) into short spurts that can be executed within a timer period
+3. In this pattern, the work is being divided up (by you) into short spurts that can be executed within a timer period, often in conjunction with a state machine

 4. See the FutureClient example in https://github.com/m-elwin/async_experiments.